 If the fear of losing loot puts you off, try playing as a SCAV

 SCAVs are scavengers in EFT’s lore that come with gear that’s made up from your arsenal.
 There is a cooldown timer on them so you can’t play as them all the time, but there’s no risk of losing your gear either.
+What’s great about these runs is that you won’t be attacked by the AI SCAVs that are roaming around the map, allowing you to safely move around portions of the map that would normally prove inhospitable.

 Complete the quests

 Quest objectives vary, but they typically involve picking up certain items for various traders or killing other operators.
-Either way, though, they come with come chonky experience points.
+Either way, though, they come with some chonky experience points.
 You’ll also unlock new trader loyalty levels that allow you to purchase more items and gain access to others that require a quest completion to unlock them.

 Invest in insurance